 Weight of sample analyzed

-2.2.3 Flavonoids Determination
+2.2.3: Flavonoids Determination

 Ten (10g) of the plant sample was extracted repeatedly with 100ml of 80% aqueous methanol at room temperature.
 The whole solution was filtered through whatmann filter paper No. 42 (125mm).
 The filtrate was later transferred into a crucible and evaporated into dryness over a water bath and weighed to a constant weight Boham and Kocipal-Abyazan, 1994).